The Art and Legacy of Māori War Shields

 Contemporary Carving Traditions

 Māori artists continue to carve war shields, not for battle but as art and to reconnect with ancestral knowledge.
 Workshops and whakairo schools (like those at Te Wānanga o Aotearoa) teach the old techniques using modern tools such as chisels and power carvers, but they maintain the spiritual protocols.
 Contemporary interpretations often mix traditional patterns with abstract designs or commission pieces for cultural events (pōwhiri) and museum displays.
+These new shields serve as teaching tools, helping younger generations understand the significance of form and symbolism.

-The symbolism of the war shield has also been adapted into corporate and community logos, as a emblem of protection and strength for Māori organizations.
+The symbolism of the war shield has also been adapted into corporate and community logos, as an emblem of protection and strength for Māori organizations.
 For instance, shields are used as motifs in architecture, pendants, and the designs on rugby jerseys—reflecting their deep cultural resonance.
+In digital art and street art, the kāhua appears as a symbol of resilience and identity, bridging the ancient and the contemporary.

 External Resources for Further Study